The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Ivan Reitman.
 Perf.
 Arnold Schwarzenegger, Danny DeVito and Emma Thompson.
 Universal, 1994.

-Synopsis: Arnold Schwarzenegger stars as Dr. Alex Hesse, a male fertility research scientist, who becomes the test subject for his his latest fertility drug.
-And if the poster (see left) isn’t obvious enough, he becomes the world’s first pregnant man!
+Synopsis: Arnold Schwarzenegger stars as Dr. Alex Hesse, a fertility research scientist, who becomes the test subject for his his latest fertility drug.
+He becomes the world’s first pregnant man!
 The opening scene is set in an academic library, and a librarian can be briefly glimpsed pushing a book cart.

 Role Call: Uncredited female — Information Provider (female)